Personalised Medicine in Chronic Disease Management

 Rationale: prominent is focussed at setting up a dedicated doctoral training programme for 16 Early Stage Researchers (ESRs) at the University Medical Center Groningen (UMCG) and the University of Groningen (RUG) and aiming to improve personalized medicine in chronic disease management.

-Objective: PROMINENT aims to select the best students to become excellently trained researchers, who can perform high quality research.
+Objective: PROMINENT aims to select the best students to become trained researchers, who can perform high quality research.
 PROMINENT trains and educates in 4 main pillars from which we are involved in improving personalized medicine.

 In our workpackage aim to investigate whether atrial fibrillation is a mechanism or a bystander in heart failure.